moeabbas6/dbt_analytics_engine/README.md

 The **dbt_analytics_engine** project leverages a robust and modern technology stack to manage and transform data effectively.
 The key components of the stack include:

 - **Google BigQuery**: Serves as the data warehouse, enabling efficient storage and querying of large datasets using SQL.
+It also allows the use of BigQuery ML models, such as the ARIMA model, to generate sales forecasts, making it a powerful tool for both data management and predictive analytics.
 - **dbt (data build tool)**: Used for data transformation, testing, lineage tracking, and documentation. dbt enables the creation of complex data models and ensures data quality throughout the pipeline.
 - **Looker Studio**: Utilized for data visualization, providing clear and actionable insights through interactive dashboards that reflect the transformed data.
 - **Surge**: dbt documentation is hosted on Surge, allowing external viewers without a dbt Cloud account to access the data documentation and lineage.
 Special thanks to Brock, Co-founder at Surge, for creating this amazing service.